-• Include protocols that will be adopted to manage works required outside standard construction hours • Detail the methodology and approach for managing residual construction noise impacts • Detail the process for managing construction vibration, including heritage structures considering all types of vibration generating works, including blasting Outline the procedures and approach for noise and vibration monitori to be carried out to confirm construction noise and vibration levels relation to noise and vibration management levels • Where feasible and reasonable, detail how construction noise impacts from concurrent or consecutive nearby construction works associated with the project will be managed.
-The Construction Noise and Vibration Management Plan will be implemented for the duration of construction of the project. • Detailed Construction Noise and Vibration Impact Statements will be carried out for all construction support sites and major construction works required for the project prior to the start of construction. • The Statements will consider the proposed site layouts and noise and vibration generating activities that will take place during all major stages of the construction support site, assess predicted noise and vibration levels against the relevant management levels, and incorporate feasible and reasonable mitigation and management measures in accordance with the requirements of the Interim Construction Noise Guideline (DECC, 2009) and the Construction Noise and Vibration Guideline (Roads and Maritime, 2016a).
-Vibration Vibration from construction activities Identify relevant criteria and management levels in relation to noise and vibration Vibration from construction vehicles • Identify noise and vibration sensitive receivers and features in the vicinity of the project Night work • Include standard and additional mitigation from the Construction Noise and Vibration Guideline (Roads and Maritime, 2016a) and detail how and when these will be applied in the project • Describe the approach that will be adopted for carrying out location and activity specific construction noise and vibration impact assessments to assist with designing and selecting of the appropriate mitigation and management measures • Include protocols that will be adopted to manage works required outside standard construction hours • Detail the methodology and approach for managing residual construction noise impacts • Detail the process for managing construction vibration, including heritage structures considering all types of vibration generating works, including blasting • Outline the procedures and approach for noise and vibration monitoring to be carried out to confirm construction noise and vibration levels in relation to noise and vibration management levels • Where feasible and reasonable, detail how construction noise impacts from concurrent or consecutive nearby construction works associated with the project will be managed.
-The Construction Noise and Vibration Management Plan will be implemented for the duration of construction of the project.
+Issue Mitigation measures proposed assessments to assist with designing and selecting of the appropriate mitigation and management measures Including protocols that will be adopted to manage works required outside standard construction hours Detailing the methodology and approach for managing residual construction noise impacts Detailing the process for managing construction vibration, including heritage structures considering all types of vibration generating works, including blasting Outlining the procedures and approach for noise and vibration monitoring to be carried out to confirm construction noise and vibration levels in relation to noise and vibration management levels • Where feasible and reasonable, detailing how construction noise from concurrent or consecutive nearby works will be managed.
+The Construction Noise and Vibration Management Plan will be implemented for the duration of construction of the project. • Detailed Construction Noise and Vibration Impact Statements will be carried out prior to commencing work for all construction support sites and major works.
+The Statements will consider the proposed site layouts and noise and vibration generating activities that will occur during all major stages of the construction support site.
+It will also assess predicted noise and vibration levels against the relevant management levels, and incorporate feasible and reasonable mitigation and management measures in accordance with the requirements of the Interim Construction Noise Guideline (DECC, 2009) and the Construction Noise and Vibration Guideline (Roads and Maritime, 2016a).
+Vibration Vibration from Identifying relevant criteria and management levels in relation to noise construction activities and vibration Vibration from Identifying noise and vibration sensitive receivers and features in the construction vehicles vicinity of the project Night work Including standard and additional mitigation from the Construction Noise and Vibration Guideline (Roads and Maritime, 2016a) and detail how and when these will be applied in the project Describing the approach that will be adopted for carrying out location and activity specific construction noise and vibration impact assessments to assist with designing and selecting of the appropriate mitigation and management measures Including protocols that will be adopted to manage works required outside standard construction hours Detailing the methodology and approach for managing residual construction noise impacts Detailing the process for managing construction vibration, including heritage structures considering all types of vibration generating works, including blasting Outlining the procedures and approach for noise and vibration monitoring to determine levels in relation to noise and vibration management levels

+Where feasible and reasonable, detailing how construction noise impacts from concurrent or consecutive nearby construction works associated will be managed.
+The Construction Noise and Vibration

-• Detailed Construction Noise and Vibration Impact Statements (CNVIS) will be carried out for all construction support sites and major construction works required for the project prior to the start of construction. • The Statements will consider the proposed site layouts and noise and vibration generating activities that will take place during all major stages of the construction support site, assess predicted noise and vibration levels against the relevant management levels, and incorporate feasible and reasonable mitigation and management measures in accordance with the requirements of the Interim Construction Noise Guideline (DECC, 2009) and the Construction Noise and Vibration Guideline (Roads and Maritime, 2016a).
+Issue Mitigation measures proposed Management Plan will be implemented for the duration of construction of the project.
+Detailing Construction Noise and Vibration Impact Statements (CNVIS) for all construction support sites and major construction works required for the project prior to the start of construction.
+The Statements will consider the proposed site layouts and noise and vibration generating activities that will take place during all major stages of the construction support site.
+It will also assess predicted noise and vibration levels against the relevant management levels, and incorporate feasible and reasonable mitigation and management measures in accordance with the requirements of the Interim Construction Noise Guideline (DECC, 2009) and the Construction Noise and Vibration Guideline (Roads and Maritime, 2016a).